 - 1. The referee blows the whistle (physical competition only), announces the offence and the game interruption (e.g 'Pushing Red Direct Free-Kick Blue') - 2.
 The referee communicates the game interruption and to which team it is awarded to the game controller or the assistant referee operating the game controller. - 3.
 The robots are allowed 5 seconds to stand-up and stop any infringement to the rules.
 At the end of these 5 seconds, the referee places the ball according to the game interruption.
-In case a robot is located at a distance lower than D, the following actions are performed in order: - (a) Move all penalized robots at a distance lower than D of the ball away, placing them according to the removal penalty rule so that they can finish serving their penalty somewhere else. - (b) Apply a removal penalty on all fallen robots at a distance lower than D from the ball. - (c) If previous steps were not sufficient to ensure distance D, the referee tries to find a nearby location for the ball that is at a distance of at least D from all objects.
+In case a robot is located at a distance lower than D, the following actions are performed in order: - (a) Move all penalized robots at a distance lower than D of the ball away, placing them according to the removal penalty rule so that they can finish serving their penalty somewhere - (b) Apply a removal penalty on all fallen robots at a distance lower than D from the ball. - (c) If previous steps were not sufficient to ensure distance D, the referee tries to find a nearby location for the ball that is at a distance of at least D from all objects.
 This location should respects the rule for the game interruption.
-In particular, there are no alternative location for penalties, goal kicks and corner kicks. - (d) If previous steps were not sufficient, the remaining robots at a distance of less than D from the ball location are moved away from the ball, ensuring that they are at least at a distance of D from all objects, including the ball. - 4.
-The referee communicates that the Game Interruption is ready to the GameController or the assistant referee operating the GameController.
-The player taking the game interruption has up to 15 seconds to position themselves for the game interruption.
-In the virtual competition, any player of the team taking the game interruption may announce that the player is ready to take the game interruption at any point.
-In the physical competition, the robot handler informs the referee if the robot is ready to take the free kick.
-Opponent robots must move to a position at least 0.75 m for KidSize and 1.5m for AdultSize away from the ball.
-They are guaranteed 15 seconds to move away from the ball. - 5.
-In a physical competition, the assistant referee announces that 15 seconds are over.
+In particular, there are no alternative location for penalties, goal kicks and corner kicks.